-With Chinese New Year just around the corner on February 5th, it’s time for you to celebrate all your hard work from last year, enjoy a well-deserved rest and spend time with family.
+With Chinese New Year just around the corner, it’s time for you to celebrate all your hard work from last year, enjoy a well-deserved rest and spend time with family.

 1. Take stock of where you are in your career